ASUS-AICS/LibMultiLabel/docs/tutorials/AttentionXML.rst

 Performance
 -----------
 We compared the performance between BiLSTM and AttentionXML as they have similar architectures.
-The datasest, Wiki10-31K, has 30,938 classes, which makes it hard for models to train in a one-vs-all manner.
+The dataset, Wiki10-31K, has 30,938 classes, which makes it hard for models to train in a one-vs-all manner.

 Both models were trained on an A100 Nvidia GPU.
 Their test results are shown below.
 Notice the difference